Our children are organised in mixed ability classes according to age.

 Science is integrated into the projects to make it purposeful.
 We have an excellent environment for scientific learning which teachers utilise fully.
 We encourage children to ask questions, compare, look for cause and effect, and investigate under fair conditions.
 We believe that all children learn a great deal from first hand experience and there are many opportunities planned for this.
 Our Science includes environmental science and promotes global awareness.
-We invite guests to school to make presentations on various scientific subject matter and make educational visits utilising all the facilities and areas that Dorset has to offer, including exciting trips to the New Forest Owl and Otter Sanctuary and Brownsea Island.
-These trips have really enhanced our understanding of differing environments, habitats and the diversity of the animals located within just the Dorset area.
+We invite guests to school to make presentations on various scientific subject matter and have educational visits to the school from Liberty Owl Sanctuary and East Dorset Bat Rescue Centre which have really enhanced our understanding of differing environments, habitats and the diversity of the animals located within just the Dorset area.

 Computing is a tool that underpins all our learning.
 We have just decomissioned our computing suite and installed a wireless network.
 We have a bank of 60 networked laptops which enable children to access a wide range of educational software pertinent to their stage of development.
 There is a broad range of learning themes including graphics, word processing, control technology, data handling and information research.
 Children also use their computer skills to access learning across the whole curriculum.
 Every classroom has an interactive whiteboard as well as at least 6 laptops which enables teachers and pupils to use computers on a daily basis to support their learning.
 We ensure safe internet access through careful filtering and monitoring by South West Grid for Learning.
 Children are also taught to use programmable technology including digital cameras, robots, tape recorders and computerised toys.
 Please note that you will be asked to complete and return an Internet Safety agreement when your child starts school with us.